oracle-samples/oci-data-science-ai-samples/jobs/custom_metrics/README.md

 For the job artifact, use the `build/artifact.tar.gz` file created in the previous step.

 You must specify the following environment variables:
 - `METRICS_NAMESPACE` - The namespace you want to store your custom metrics under.
+Each metric is associated with a single namespace.
+The namespace to search must be provided when querying metrics later.
 - `JOB_RUN_ENTRYPOINT` - Set this to `entrypoint.sh`.

 If you select a standard shape or flex shape, the job run will only output a single custom metric named `random`.
 If you select a GPU shape, the job run will emit the `random` metric as well as 4 custom GPU metrics:
   - `gpu.power_draw`
   - `gpu.temperature`
-  - `gpu.gpu_utilization` - NOTE: The service does emit a GPU Utilization metric that averages the utilization of all GPU cards.
-With the custom metric, one metric is emitted per card, and the PCI Bus is added as a metric dimension to distinguish them.
+  - `gpu.gpu_utilization`
   - `gpu.memory_usage`

+NOTE: The service does emit a GPU Utilization metric that averages the utilization of all GPU cards.
+With these custom metrics, one metric is emitted per card, and the PCI Bus is added as a metric dimension to distinguish them.
+When querying metrics, the aggregated data points are grouped by their dimensions.
+You can also include dimensions in your MQL queries to filter your results, see https://docs.oracle.com/iaas/Content/Monitoring/Reference/mql.htm#dimension

 For networking, if you choose to provide your own subnet, it must support egress to the OCI Monitoring Service, either through a Service Gateway or a NAT Gateway.